dzdydx/ave-pm/README.md

 ## 📌 Citation

-If you find this project helpful for your research, please consider citing:
+If you find this project helpful, please consider citing:

 ```bibtex
 @misc{liu2025audiovisualeventlocalizationportrait,